iamdeepta/PhotographySite/README.md

 Gallery based web application using lightbox

 # API Used
 a.
-IntersectionObserver for lazy load of the images
+IntersectionObserver for lazy load of the images,
 b.
 TinyPNG for compressing the images

 # Project URL